Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/Install AI Unlimited and JupyterLab/aws-console-deploy-ai-unlimited-jupyter.md

 ---
 id: aws-console-deploy-ai-unlimited-jupyter
-title: Deploy ClouFormation templates from the AWS Management Console
+title: ClouFormation template from the AWS Console
 description: Learn how to deploy Teradata AI Unlimited JupyterLab using the CloudFormation Template from the AWS Management Console.
 sidebar_position: 5
 tags: